The Signs and Causes of Meth Psychosis

 - Inhibition of prolactin (hormone for producing breast milk) production

-To understand how psychosis works in methamphetamine addiction, we delve deep into how dopamine affects pleasure and reward.
+To understand how psychosis works in meth addiction, we delve deep into how dopamine affects pleasure and reward.

 Essentially, dopamine is a neurotransmitter implicated in pleasure.
 It is released during pleasurable situations and stimulates one to seek out pleasurable activity or occupation.
 This means that pleasurable activities such as eating, engaging sexual behaviors, and taking drugs, stimulate dopamine release in the brain.